 1. Choose the Right Box

 We offer a wide assortment of box sizes and specialties, so you can have just the right box for the job.
 Using the proper box type goes a long way to ensuring that your items are safely packed and protected from potential damage.
 Our product range in this category includes boxes to pack dishes, wardrobe, electronics, lamps, and more.
 Remember to pack heavy items like books in small boxes and lightweight items like household linens in bigger boxes.
+We also offer packing kits for fragile items such as glassware and chinaware.

 2. Pack Your Boxes